 Academic Year: the period which commences on the first day of a Winter Term and extends until the last day of the Summer Vacation in the succeeding calendar year.

-Session: the aggregate of two half-sessions, whether or not these are immediately consecutive, plus, for purposes of the Regulations which govern students' progress, the August diet of prescribed degree assessments following those half-sessions.
+Session: the aggregate of two half-sessions, whether or not these are immediately consecutive, plus, for purposes of the Regulations which govern students' progress, the summer diet of prescribed degree assessments following those half-sessions.

 Course: a defined programme of study, normally spanning a half-session or a half of a half-session, which is self-contained and leads to a specified amount of credit.

 Degree Programme: the aggregation of all taught elements leading to a defined graduating curriculum, including an Honours programme where appropriate.

 Programme Year: the stage of a degree programme, as defined in the Schedule of Courses annexed to Degree Regulations, on which a student is eligible to embark when registering at the start of any academic year or at the start of the second half-session as appropriate, subject to their having completed or been exempted from the progression requirements of General Regulation 16, together with any Supplementary Regulations regarding progression to which they may be subject.